massimopiedimonte99/WannaCopy/README.md

 The main purpose of this script is to help my classmates learning chemistry without have to disable javascript to take notes.

+## Compatibility

+As of now, this script works fine the latest version of Firefox only.

 ## Usage

 Go to [Chimica-Online](http://www.chimica-online.it) and paste the minified script in the Javascript console of your favourite browser and you'll be ready to go!